-FPC has a relatively small organization.
+FPC is a small but rapidly growing organization.
 The President has, to a certain extent, delegated responsibility for internal control to department managers.
-Responsibility entails that there are appropriate instructions and procedures for operations that must be monitored regularly and reported on.
+Responsibility entails that there are appropriate instructions and procedures for operations that are to be regularly monitored and reported.
 Responsibility is limited by defined amounts and proximity to the managers' own positions.
 Responsibility for internal controls, compliance with rules and operational risks are thus an integral part of executive responsibility.
-The financial policy includes frameworks for investments, cash management, currency hedging and the granting of credit in connection with sales.
+The financial policy, which was updated in 2011, includes frameworks for investments, cash management, currency hedging and the granting of credit in connection with sales.
 Credit is granted only if there is good reason to assume that the credit recipients will meet their obligations; otherwise, sales are conducted against advance payment.
 FPC seeks to ensure the continuance of its low customer bad-debt losses, thereby contributing to profitability and a solid financial position.

-Guidelines for remuneration of Board members
+Guidelines for remuneration of the Board

 The Chairman and members of the Board are remunerated in accordance with AGM resolutions.
 No separate remuneration is paid for committee work.
-Remuneration for

-2012/2013 amounted to SEK 170,000 for the Chairman of the Board and SEK 100,000 for Board members, totaling SEK 570,000.
-Board members appointed during the year receive fees in relation to the remaining period up to the next AGM.
+Remuneration for 2013/14 amounted to SEK 200,000 to the Chairman of the Board and SEK 120,000 to Board members, totaling SEK 560,000.
+Board members appointed during the year receive fees in relation to the remaining period until the next AGM.